 I love being a mother.
 Truth be told it is the only thing I ever wanted to be when I grew up.
-Surrounded by girls who wanted to be doctors, lawyers, engineers, etc., I looked forward to motherhood with eager anticipation.
+Growing up around girls who wanted to be doctors, lawyers, engineers, etc., I looked forward to motherhood with eager anticipation.
 This is a curious thing given that my own mother and I had a cold and difficult relationship at best.
 I suppose I wanted to be that which I so longed for - nurturing, unconditional love and acceptance, guidance, and someone to always be on my side.

 On March 31, 1992 my wish came true with the birth of Taylor Lee Wallace.
 He came 3 weeks early, as if neither of us could bear the anticipation another day.
 Motherhood was everything I thought it would be, and so much more.
 And then I was blessed again on December 6, 1996 when Jarred Gavin Wallace graced the world with his gorgeous perfection.